xiphonics/picoTracker/usermanual/pico-edition/content/pages/renders.md

 ## Render Output

 The rendered audio files are saved to your device's SD card in the `/renders` top level directory.
-The exact location and format of the files depends on your picoTracker configuration:

 - Mixdown files are named `(projectname)-mixdown.wav`
 - Stem files are named `(projectname)-channel(number).wav`

 ## Render Quality

-All audio is rendered at 44.1kHz sample rate with 16-bit depth.
+All audio is rendered in stereo at 44.1kHz sample rate with 16-bit depth.

 ## Tips for Rendering